Internet in China: Real-name system

-On December 28, 2012, the Standing Committee of the National People's Congress (NPCSC) adopted the Decision on Strengthening Network Information Protection, requiring service providers to require users to provide identity information when they obtain or use services including phone services, internet access, posting on social media.
-This marked the start of the Internet real-name system in China in which Internet service providers and online platforms (especially user-generated content sites) are required to collect users' real names, ID numbers, and other information when providing services.
+On 28 December 2012, the Standing Committee of the National People's Congress (NPCSC) adopted the Decision on Strengthening Network Information Protection, requiring service providers to require users to provide identity information when they obtain or use services including phone services, Internet access, and posting on social media.
+This marked the start of the Internet real-name system in China, in which Internet service providers and online platforms (especially user-generated content sites) are required to collect users' real names, ID numbers, and other information when providing services.

 In 2015, the Cyberspace Administration of China announced a Provision requiring users to sign up with their real name on internet services.
 The real-name system was codified in the Cybersecurity Law in 2016.
 Starting from 2016, use of cell phone numbers in mainland China have been required to be registered with real names.
 In 2017, the Cyberspace Administration of China announced regulations requiring online platforms to request and verify real names and other personal information from users when they register, leading China's largest apps to start implementing the system.
 In 2025, China launched the national online identity authentication system, allowing netizens to submit their personal information to receive an "Internet certificate", a unique code that can be used to verify real-name identities and access online accounts.

 Regulations regarding minors

 As a result of public outcry over parent-child online gaming conflicts, the government issued legislation in the early 2000s.
 In 2002, the government passed legislation which forbid Internet cafes from allowing minors.
 The Law on Protection of Minors was amended in 2006 to state that the family and the state should guide minors' online behavior.
 These amendments place "indulgence in the Internet" on par with misbehaviors like smoking and vagrancy.

-In 2009, the government requested that to aid parents in monitoring what children were doing on the Internet, "Green Dam Youth Escort" software be pre-installed on personal computers sold in most parts of China (excluding Special Administrative Regions).
+In 2009, the government requested that to aid parents in monitoring what children were doing on the Internet, "Green Dam Youth Escort" software be pre-installed on personal computers sold in most parts of China (excluding special administrative regions).
 This resulted in public criticism on the basis of privacy concerns, and the government abandoned the effort after several months.

 The state requires online games to set limits for minors' playing time.

 Content

 According to Kaiser Kuo, the internet in China is largely used for entertainment purposes, being referred to as the "entertainment superhighway".
 However, it also serves as the first public forum for Chinese citizens to freely exchange their ideas.
 Most users go online to read news, to search for information, and to check their email.
 They also go to BBS or web forums, find music or videos, or download files.

+The Great Firewall means that China has one of the lowest cross-border internet traffic rates in the world.
+Overwhelming majority of the traffic in the Chinese Internet remains domestic, with traffic headed out to or in from a foreign country remaining at single low digits.